NishantSinghF11/Flight-Booking-System-project-in-cpp/README.md

 - View Booking Details : Users can view the details of their flight bookings.
 - Cancel Bookings : Users can cancel their reservations if needed.
 - View Available Flights : Users can check all available flights based on specific criteria (e.g., date, destination).
+- View Detail's : user can view All details of Airline's  (e.g., Helpline no., General details, etc.)
-- Passenger Information : Users can update their details and view their booking history.
+- flight Announcement : Users can see their details and view their flight Announcement's.
 ### Admin Features
-- Add New Flights : Admins can add new flights with details like flight number, destination, date, time, and available seats.
+- Add New Flights : Admins can add new flights with details like flight number, destination, date, time, filght Fare and available seats, etc...
+- View All Flights : Admin can views all Flight's its Available.
 - View All Bookings : Admins can view all reservations made by passengers.
 - Update or Remove Flights: Admins can modify flight details or remove flights that are no longer available.
 - Manage Flight Schedules: Admins can update flight schedules, including delays and cancellations.
-- Generate Flight Reports: Admins can generate reports of all flight bookings and reservations.
+- Add Flight Announcement : Admins can Add reports/Announcement of all flight bookings and reservations.
 ### Technologies Used
 - C++
 - File Handling : The project uses file handling to store and retrieve flight and booking details.